maya-a-iuga/Web-App-DevOps-Project/README.md

 However, the described feature is avaiable on said branch. !!!
 And as the orders.html and app.py files have not been changed as the main branch has progressed, a 3-way merge is possible at a later point in time should this feature be needed.

+## Containerisation

+### Steps for containerisation of the application

+The image was created using a dockerfile within the root of the repository (Dockerfile).

+- The parent image used was python:3.8-slim, an official python runtime (see From command)
+- The working directory was set in the container, and all applications within the working directory were copied into the container (see Workdir and Copy commands)
+- System dependencies and ODBC driver were installed (see first Run command)
+- Pip and setup tools were installed (see second Run command)
+- Packages specified in requirements.txt were installed (see third Run command)
+- Port 5000 was exposed (see Expose command)
+- Start up command was set to run app.py using python executable (see CMD command)

+### Commands used to build image and run container

+- The docker image was built and tagged as ‘tm_web_app_image’ using the comman: docker build -t tm_web_app_image .
+- The docker container was run locally for testing purposes using the command: docker run -p 5000:5000 tm_web_app_image
+- The image was tagged using the command: docker tag tm_web_app_image tmoule/tm_web_app_image:latest
+- The image was pushed to docker hub using the command:docker push

+### Accessing docker image
+- The image is available on docker hub as tmoule/tm_web_app_image
+- It can be run using the command: docker run -p 5000:5000 tmoule/tm_web_app_image

 ## Technology Stack